Pathways for producing binary black holes with large misaligned spins in the isolated formation channel: Discussion

 \section{Discussion}

-We have presented a simplified model of BBH formation in the isolated channel that can produce BBHs with large misaligned spins whose masses and projected effective spins are consistent with LIGO/Virgo sources \cite{LIGO2019catalog}.
+We have presented a simplified model of BBH formation in the isolated channel that can produce BBHs with large misaligned spins.
 This model, summarized in Fig.~\ref{F:Diagram}, is divided into Scenarios A or B depending on whether the CEE needed to produce small binary separations occurs after RLOF of the secondary or primary star.
 Each scenario can be further subdivided into Pathways 1 or 2 depending on whether the core collapse of the primary occurs before or after the RLOF of the secondary.

 For these misaligned spins to produce detectable modulation of the GWs emitted at frequencies observed by ground-based detectors, they must be both large in magnitude and sufficiently misaligned with the orbital angular momentum.
 In our model, BHs can acquire large spins through three mechanisms: \begin{enumerate}[label=(\arabic*)]